mbarker84/gatsby-starter-netlify-cms/src/pages/blog/2020-06-16-bunny-kingdom-a-review.md

   - Rabbits
   - Area control
 ---
 A small bunny sits on his Grandpa's knee.

-*You helped settle our great Fiefdom didn’t you Grandpa Bunny?*
+*'You helped settle our great Fiefdom didn’t you Grandpa Bunny?'*

-*I did Billy.
+*'I did Billy.
 Believe it or not, we didn’t always live in these beautiful buildings and castles.
-I don’t even recall what we lived in before that.*
+I don’t even recall what we lived in before that.'*

-*Warren?*
+*'Warren?'*

-*His memory’s worse than mine.
+*'His memory’s worse than mine.
 We got to these lands the same time those red rabbits did.
 Twas a harsh first winter as we jostled for the best territories.
-I got hit by many a projectile.*
+I got hit by many a projectile.'*

-*Snowball?*
+*'Snowball?'*

-*She was always out on her fishing boat so missed most of the conflict.
+*'She was always out on her fishing boat so missed most of the conflict.
 But worse than those red rabbits was the agony of working out on the plains.
-Got bitten left, right and centre by God knows what.*
+Got bitten left, right and centre by God knows what.'*

-*Bugs?*
+*'Bugs?'*

-*Nah, Bugs was too busy cultivating the carrot pastures.
-When I had a big dispute with the Mayoress over land ownership, he tried to hold me back.*
+*'Nah, Bugs was too busy cultivating the carrot pastures.
+When I had a big dispute with the Mayoress over land ownership, he tried to hold me back.'*

-*Thump ‘er?*
+*'Thump ‘er?'*

-*Yes.
-She died.*
+*'Yes.
+She died.'*

 ## Bunny Kingdom